Nathanwoodburn/shakecities/PLACEHOLDERS.md

 ## Crypto Address Placeholders
 ### Icons
 These are the icons for the crypto addresses.
 There are 2 versions of each icon.
-One with a contrast to the foreground colour and one without.
+One with a contrast to the background colour and one without.

 These return the path to the image of the icon (eg. `assets/img/HNS.png`)